-- 1) The PUD will be serviced by City water and sewer.
+- 1) The PUD will be serviced by City water (except as noted immediately below) and sewer.
 Water lines must be placed in the street rather than in service lanes, unless otherwise approved by the Fire and Public Works Departments.
-Subject to Public Works approval sewer lines may be placed in service lanes. - 2) All utility lines shall be underground. - 3) Use of attractive wet ponds rather than dry detention basins is encouraged to the extent practical. - 4) Accessory utilities to serve the PUD shall be installed as reasonably stipulated by the Planning Board in consultation with Public Works. - 5) It is the intention to place as many utilities in the alleys as practical, including sewer, all electrical lines, and garbage pickup (though not water lines).
+Subject to Public Works approval sewer lines may be placed in service lanes.
+Highfields was amended on September 20, 2010 to allow for a mix of City water and individual private wells in accordance with the Water Infrastructure Reimbursement and Use Agreement. - 2) All utility lines shall be underground. - 3) Use of attractive wet ponds rather than dry detention basins is encouraged to the extent practical. - 4) Accessory utilities to serve the PUD shall be installed as reasonably stipulated by the Planning Board in consultation with Public Works. - 5) It is the intention to place as many utilities in the alleys as practical, including sewer, all electrical lines, and garbage pickup (though not water lines).